Untangling Japan’s Inkan System

 Where e-signatures are accepted

-E-signatures, when compliant with Japan’s Act on Electronic Signatures and Certification Business, are now accepted across a wide range of business activities.
-Since 2021, reputable e-signature platforms have been recognized for most business contracts, e-commerce agreements, HR documents, and ongoing tax filings.
+E-signatures, when compliant with Japan's Act on Electronic Signatures and Certification Business, are now accepted across a wide range of business activities.
+Since 2021, reputable e-signature platforms have been recognized for most business contracts, e-commerce agreements, HR documents and compliance filings, and ongoing tax filings.
 Guidance from the Digital Agency and METI confirms that digital signatures are legally valid if they ensure authentication, non-repudiation, and traceability in accordance with Japanese law.

 This digital transition is a significant advantage for global teams, enabling routine operations to move online with greater efficiency, faster collaboration, and comprehensive audit trails.
 However, teams must verify the acceptability of e-signatures in each context—especially when working with government agencies, traditional industries, or regulated sectors—to avoid invalid agreements or rejected filings.